lmbellama/cse15l-lab-reports/index.md

 -description of edits

 The edit that was made to fix the bug was deleting the `-cp` from the third line of the test.sh file.

+Part 2 - Reflection

+Something I learned about in lab is that you can enter a command in the terminal followed by "--help" and it will output a description of what the command does, the different ways it can be used, the options that work with it, and some other information like exit status meaning.
+This is useful for when you are using an unfamiliar command or want to see what options can be used with it.
+It is also useful for if you want to be more specific about what kind of results you want.